it-dept-cis/RABET-V-Pilot/docs/source/README.md

 ## Pilot Process

-The RABET-V Pilot will first establish a RABET-V Program Description (this document).
+The RABET-V Pilot will first establish a RABET-V Program Description (this document), though it will continue to evolve over time as the program matures.
 The Program Description version will detail how each activity will be conducted.
 The Program Description will be iteratively reviewed by the program Steering Committee and modified, as necessary.

 Using the Program Description, the Pilot Program will conduct initial reviews on real products from Pilot Program technology providers.
+The Pilot Program will work with pilot participants to develop their submission package and security claims.

 Each initial review will execute all RABET-V activities resulting in the creation of Testing Rules and initial verification results for each product.
 The Architecture Review and Process Assessments will be conducted according to the architecture and process review steps detailed in the Program Description, which may be updated as necessary throughout the Pilot Program.

-The RABET-V process will be conducted on real products from Pilot Program technology providers that represent diverse offerings.
-The Pilot Program will work with pilot participants to develop their submission package and security claims.
-This pilot will then follow the architecture and process review technical guidance and develop risk-based product-specific testing processes.
+This will result in risk-based product-specific testing processes.
 The Pilot will evaluate the value of its activities, along with the time and cost, and conclude with recommendations on the best approach.

 The Pilot will then conduct multiple iterations of RABET-V on product revisions from the participants.
 Depending on the changes, RABET-V will adapt and conduct only the activities required.
 This exercise will highlight the effectiveness of RABET-V to create meaningful but streamlined verifications and help determine the effectiveness of the product architecture and process reviews.
 It will also provide useful time and cost information.
 After each RABET-V iteration, changes may be made to the testing process and the iteration repeated as necessary.

+> Due to time and budget constraints caused by COVID-19, the first pilot did not conduct iteration testing.

 ## Pilot Research Questions